☰ In This Section

 • Leadership of Academic & Support Systems (EDUC832)

 Exploration of functions within academic and support departments in colleges and universities.
-Including academics, accreditation, human resources, enrollment, student development, student support, security, marketing, alumni services, and development.
-Integration of personal values and belief system with identified best practices in educational leadership.
+Analysis of institutional practice from multiple frames of reference including: academics, human resources, enrollment, student support, marketing, and development.
+Evaluation of the leadership skills needed to address challenges unique to higher education.
+Integration of personal values and belief systems with identified best practices in educational leadership.

 4 credits